Chart Color Schemes

 Kyogle is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Kyogle's population, as of August 2025, is approximately 7,839.
-This figure represents an increase of 228 people since the 2021 Census, which reported a population of 7,611.
-The change was inferred from the estimated resident population of 7,718 in June 2024 and an additional 33 validated new addresses since the Census date.
-This results in a population density ratio of 4.0 persons per square kilometer.
-Kyogle's growth rate of 3.0% since the 2021 census exceeded that of the SA3 area at 0.2%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 50.6% of overall population gains during recent periods.
+Kyogle's population, as of November 2025, is approximately 7,842 people.
+This figure represents an increase of 231 individuals, a 3.0% rise from the 2021 Census which recorded a population of 7,611.
+The increase was inferred from the estimated resident population of 7,711 in June 2024 and an additional 37 validated new addresses since the Census date.
+This results in a population density of 4.0 persons per square kilometer.
+Kyogle's growth rate exceeded that of its SA3 area (0.5%), positioning it as a regional growth leader.
+Overseas migration contributed approximately 50.6% to overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projections indicate an overall population decline over this period, with the area's population expected to reduce by 809 persons by 2041.
-However, growth is anticipated in specific age cohorts, notably the 85 and over age group, projected to expand by 143 people.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+By 2041, according to this methodology, Kyogle's population is projected to decrease by 809 persons.
+However, specific age cohorts are expected to grow; notably, the 85 and over age group is anticipated to expand by 143 people.

 Frequently Asked Questions - Population